BLavery/PiBlynk/README.md

 In both libraries you will need to edit your blynk AUTH TOKEN for your RPi device into file **mytoken.py** or **mytoken.js**.

 ### NodeJS version:
 The folder node_modules/piblynk holds the library code.
 You will additionally need to use npm to install locally several support modules.
-Adjust this command to your workspace:
+Adjust this command to wherever is your workspace:

-xxx@xxx$ ~/Documents/NodejsScripts/**npm install onoff bindings coffee-script epoll underscore**
+xxx@xxx ~/Documents/NodejsScripts $ **npm install onoff bindings coffee-script epoll underscore**

+And by all means, it that's in your usual practice, install these modules instead to nodejs' global area.

 Load any example file into geany.
-Click Build/SetBuild Commands and check that the execute command is set to  **nodejs %f**
+Click Build/Set Build Commands and check that the execute command is set to  **nodejs %f**

 In geany, clicking the **Run or View Current File** icon should execute it, and connect to the blynk server.

-### Python version:###
+### Python version:

 The folder PiBlynk holds the library code.
 You should have (or create) an **images** folder parallel to PiBlynk if you are going to use the camera example.